From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Experiments

 \subsection{GMAM}

-In this section, we evaluate the effectiveness of our proposed mixture-aware graph mixup method in Section~\ref{subsec:3.2} on seven real-world datasets from the TUDatasets benchmark~\citep{TUDataset}.
-These include two bioinformatics datasets (PROTEINS, AIDS), one molecular dataset (NCI1), and four social network datasets (IMDB-BINARY, IMDB-MULTI, REDDIT-BINARY, REDDIT-MULTI-5K).
-We compare against a broad range of augmentations and state-of-the-art mixup variants.
-Full details on baselines are provided in Appendix~\ref{app:exp_detail}.
+In this section, we evaluate the effectiveness of our proposed mixture-aware graph mixup method in Section~\ref{subsec:3.2} on seven real-world datasets from the TUDatasets benchmark~\citep{TUDataset}, which are commonly used for mixup evaluation.
+We compare against a vanilla baseline without augmentation, as well as a broad range of simple augmentations and state-of-the-art mixup variants.
+Full details on datasets and baselines are provided in Appendix~\ref{app:datadetail} and Appendix~\ref{app:baseline}.
 For fairness, we adopt the same GNN structure (depth and architecture) across all methods, along with identical training hyperparameters.
-All steps of graphon mixture estimation and the subsequent mixup augmentation are performed strictly within the training set The augmentation ratio (i.e., the proportion of generated graphs added to training) is also fixed consistently across methods.
+All steps of graphon mixture estimation and the subsequent mixup augmentation are performed strictly within the training set.
+The augmentation ratio (i.e., the proportion of generated graphs added to training) is also fixed consistently across methods.

 Table~\ref{tab:gmixup} reports the results.
-Our method consistently improves performance across multiple datasets, achieving the highest accuracy on five of eight benchmarks, ranking second on two others, and third on the remaining one.
-These results demonstrate that incorporating mixture-aware graphon models leads to more effective augmentations by disentangling multiple generative patterns within each class.
-Thus, our method provides more semantically faithful interpolations, which translate into stronger downstream performance.
+Our method consistently improves performance across multiple datasets, achieving the highest accuracy on six of seven benchmarks and ranking second on the remaining one.
+Notably, when restricting our framework to a single graphon per class, GMAM reduces to the SIGL-based mixup variant reported in Table~\ref{tab:gmixup}, which GMAM consistently outperforms.
+These results demonstrate that explicitly modeling class distributions as mixtures of graphons rather than assuming a single graphon per class leads to higher-quality augmentations and improved graph classification performance, outperforming existing augmentation strategies, including those that do not rely on graphon-based mixup.
+An ablation study examining the effect of the number of estimated mixture components is presented in Appendix~\ref{app:ablation_cluster_gmam}.
+In addition, the estimated underlying graphons for different classes are illustrated in Appendix~\ref{app:underlying_models}, revealing the presence of distinct generative models across classes.